The Telematics Score Becomes the Insurance Witness

 Telematics changes the witness.
 The car or phone can report how, when, and where a person drives: miles, time of day, location, rapid acceleration, hard braking, cornering, phone handling, and sometimes airbag deployment.
 The National Association of Insurance Commissioners describes usage-based insurance as programs that use cell phones, embedded vehicle technology, or devices to monitor driving and help determine the amount a driver pays for coverage.
 Washington's Office of the Insurance Commissioner gives the same plain definition: usage-based insurance is when an insurer uses technology to monitor driving behavior to determine the premium.

 Not every telematics program is an AI system.
 Some are rule-based scoring, actuarial models, vendor analytics, or simple mileage measures.
 But the practical form is model-mediated insurance: behavior becomes data, data becomes score, score becomes price, and price becomes an incentive to move differently.
+The governance object is not only the raw trip record.
+It is the rating narrative built from the record.

 From Discount to Rating Input